marcel-goldschen-ohm/PatchMeister/README.md

 Electrophysiology patch-clamp time series analysis (NOT acquisition).

 PatchMeister is...
-* a free and open source GUI for analyis of patch-clamp electrophysiology data.
+* A free and open source graphical user interface for analyis of patch-clamp electrophysiology data or similar time series measurements.
-* for analysis ONLY, it does NOT have the capability to aquire data from a digitizer/amplifier.
+* For analysis ONLY, it does NOT have the capability to acquire data from a digitizer/amplifier.
-* currently a basic but highly useful analysis tool for analyzing series of current vs. time sweeps.
+* Handles multiple channels (e.g. current, voltage, etc.) and arbitrary grouping of sweeps.
-* currently primarily for ensemble current measurements, NOT for single-channel analysis.
+* Currently primarily for analysis of ensemble measurements as opposed to, for example, single-channel analysis.
-* easily extended for custom analyses (it's all just [MATLAB](http://www.mathworks.com/products/matlab) code).
+* Easily extended for custom analyses (it's all just [MATLAB](http://www.mathworks.com/products/matlab) code).

 Copyright 2019 by Marcel Goldschen-Ohm <goldschen-ohm@utexas.edu>

 ### Install
-Everything is in patch_meister.m
+Everything is in patchmeister.m

+Baseline spline fitting requires the [splinefit](https://www.mathworks.com/matlabcentral/fileexchange/71225-splinefit) package.
+Easiest option is to install it via MATLAB's Add-On Explorer.

-Tested with MATLAB R2018b.
+Tested with MATLAB R2019a.

 ### Capabilites
 * *Import data.*